Library instruction: History

+Library instruction began in the nineteenth century in the United States.
+In 1880, Justin Winsor, president of the American Library Association (ALA), redefined the role of the librarian as also a teacher.
+In a 1912 ALA survey, 57% of respondents offered required or elective library instruction courses.
+There was little academic interest in the subject until the 1960s and early 1970s, when interest blossomed.
+During this time, library instruction had solidified into a system where librarians would teach their patrons not only how to locate information in a physical library, but how to interact with the material, how to learn it, and how to apply those skills to their everyday lives.
+The newfound rise in the popularity of library sciences precipitated the creation of the Library Orientation Exchange (LOEX), "a non-profit, self-supporting educational clearinghouse".
+With its collection of print and digital materials, the organization had over 650 members in North America, Europe, Africa, and the Middle East in 1999.

+In research libraries, the bibliographic instruction started to be a mainstream and standard library service.
+Library instruction pioneer Miriam Sue Dudley's library instruction materials, originally produced in 1970 for a Chicano student group at UCLA, are an example of such materials now available online.

 Library instruction is evolving to adapt to the changing concepts of information use and understanding.
 Model programs, in order to be meaningful and effective, should respond to the changing information environment.
 New methods of library instruction, such as the Cephalonian method, reflect changes in instructional technology and education theory.
 Information and communication technology literacy (ICT) is an example of a modern approach to library instruction.
 ICT extends information literacy to the use of computer technology in a variety of forms to manipulate, deliver, and receive information and ideas.
 A model library instruction program utilizes complementary tools and resources to deliver memorable, interactive instruction.
 These resources are necessary to engage the attention of contemporary patrons immersed in a media environment.